hicksjduk/channel/README.md

 ### Iterating over a channel

-Go provides an easy way to iterate over the values from a channel using its `range` operator.
-This implementation provides a way to simulate this via its `range()` method.
-You pass to this method a `Consumer` of the data type handled by the channel, and it repeatedly calls the channel's `get()` method, and passes each value retrieved to the specified `Consumer`, until the channel is closed.
-In a Go range statement, the iteration can be explicitly terminated by a `break`, `continue` or `return` statement within the code that processes the value.
-In Java, this is not possible because the processing happens in a separate routine; however, explicit termination can be achieved by throwing a `RangeBreakException` within the processing code.

-However, this Java implementation also implements the `Iterable` interface, which means that it is possible to iterate over a channel using the Java `for (value : channel)` construct.
-This has the advantage that the `break`, `continue` and `return` statements can be used naturally. within the body of the `for` loop.
+A channel implements the `Iterable` interface, which means that it is possible to iterate over a channel using the Java for-each loop.

 A channel also provides a `stream()` method, which creates a `Stream` over the values retrieved from the channel.